rawillis98/Backtesting-Framework/README.md

 # Backtesting-Framework
-A python framework for backtesting algorithmic trading strategies for
+A python framework for backtesting algorithmic trading strategies